React Frontend Development

 ├── backend/ ← Node.js API (next session)

-└── package.json ← Root scripts
+└── package.json ← Root scripts and dependencies

-AI Prompting Pattern:
+AI Prompting Pattern

 Context: React functional component for [purpose]